collectors and filters logo

 Chemical & Powder Handling

-Primary hazard: Toxic regulated substances, combustible powders, fine respirable particulate
+Primary hazard: Toxic regulated substances, combustible powders, fine particulate

 Filter media selection for chemical applications is critical.
 The wrong media allows regulated substances to pass through and recirculate into the facility.
 The right media, typically HEPA or PTFE membrane filtration, captures sub-micron particles at the efficiency levels OSHA compliance requires.
-Filter change-out procedures must also address worker exposure during maintenance, a system that protects workers during production but exposes them during filter replacement is not a compliant system.
+Filter change-out procedures must also address worker exposure during maintenance.
+A system that protects workers during production but exposes them during filter replacement is not a good system.

-Typical system: High-efficiency cartridge or baghouse with HEPA or PTFE membrane media; explosion protection where combustible powders are present; safe filter change-out design to protect maintenance workers; system design verified against specific substance PEL requirements
+Typical system: High-efficiency cartridge or baghouse with HEPA or PTFE membrane media; explosion protection where combustible powders are present; safe filter change-out design to protect maintenance workers; system design verified against specific substance standards.

 Food & Grain Processing